iSchool-590PR-2017Fall/Final-project/README.md

  - We are ambitious enough to generate a human-computer interactive GUI medium for playing the game.
  - The player can choose to play on the offensive position or the defensive position.
  - The program can use the MCS to make the (best) decision.
+ - The program can also help dig in some interesting research on tic-tac-toe, including but not limited to:
+ -- what's the winning rate of the offensive position / defensive position?
+ -- What is the probability of the first player winning in Tic Tac Toe as well as the second one winning?
+ -- Is there a way to never lose at Tic-Tac-Toe?
+ -- etc.

 ### Algorithm:
  - The whole program applies the idea of recursion.
 The following figure can also helps to clarify the algorithm.
  ![Algorithm](http://i.imgur.com/L6uAKBD.png)

 ## Sources:
  - Software: Python 3.6 (PythonCharm),
  - PyQT for UI design,